Staff Sergeant Raymond Carlyle Blanton

 Carlyle was then reassigned as a replacement for the 60th Infantry Regiment in the 9th Infantry Division, 1st battalion, C Company.
 He arrived in England late August or early September.
 From there he fought in France, Belgium and Germany.
 It was during one of the battles in the Hurtgen Forest in Germany, that Carlyle was declared “Missing in Action” on the morning of October 14th, 1944.

 The 60th Infantry Regiment was charged with the Germany Campaign beginning on September 15th, 1944.
-By the beginning of October 1944, the 60th Infantry Regiment was in a defensive position in the Hurtgen Forest, situated near Aachen and the Siegfried Line near the Belgium and German border.
+A second attack started on the 6th of October 1944.
+Early October 1944, the 60th Infantry Regiment was in a defensive position in an area called the Deadman’s Moor in the Hurtgen Forest, situated near Aachen, Monschau and Duren near the Belgium and German border.
 The Infantrymen held their positions and captured enemy territory.
 However, strong attacks persisted near the Raffelsbrand Junction.
-On October 12th, 1944, the 1st Battalion captured two pillboxes (above ground bunkers), and moved their lines forward.
-Staff Sergeant Blanton and the men of C Company attempted to take more enemy pillboxes but were met with very heavy resistance.
-On October 14th, 1944, Staff Sergeant Blanton and thirty-tree men from C Company were declared “Missing in Action” during this brutal fighting in the Hurtgen Forest.
+On October 13th, 1944, the 1st Battalion captured a pillbox (above ground bunkers), and moved their lines forward.
+Staff Sergeant Blanton and the men of C Company attempted to take a second pillbox but were met with very heavy resistance.
+They tried again the next day, the 14th.
+The German threw down a devastating barrage of artillery, mortar and machine gun fire.
+On October 14th, 1944, Staff Sergeant Blanton and thirty-tree men from C Company were declared “Missing in Action“ during this brutal fighting in the Hurtgen Forest.